sud0woodo/DCOMrade/README.md

 * Microsoft Windows Server 2016

 ## How it works
-The script was made based on the research done by [@enigma0x3](https://twitter.com/enigma0x3), especially the [round 2](https://enigma0x3.net/2017/01/23/lateral-movement-via-dcom-round-2/) blogpost that goes into finding DCOM applications that might be useful for pentesters and red teams.
+The script was made based on the research done by Matt Nelson ([@enigma0x3](https://twitter.com/enigma0x3)), especially the [round 2](https://enigma0x3.net/2017/01/23/lateral-movement-via-dcom-round-2/) blogpost that goes into finding DCOM applications that might be useful for pentesters and red teams.

 First a remote connection with the target system is made, this connection is used throughout the script for a multitude of operations.
 A Powershell command is executed on the target system that retrieves all the DCOM applications and their AppID's.
 The AppID's are used to loop through the Windows Registry and check for any AppID that does not have the `LaunchPermission` subkey set in their entry, these AppID's are stored and used to retrieve their associated CLSID's.